About Me

 I enjoy taking my dogs to the park, playing video games where I get to shoot zombies in the head, half-assed gardening, vacuuming because it makes all of the animals go into a panic, bike riding, hula hooping, cheering people up, buying presents, eating chocolate, talking about my bowel movements, making fun of my husband, and you!
 Well, I might enjoy you.
 If you’re not a dick.

 I am also an unashamed tv lover, if you would like to discuss Rupaul’s Drag Race, exchange Veronica Mars quotes, or debate exactly how much of a waste of time watching Lost really is, i’m you’re girl.
-I live in a drafty old house, so my very favorite winter activity is me, a blanket, a dog, and streaming t.v.
+My very favorite winter activity is me, a blanket, a dog, and streaming t.v.

 While I started this site as a food blog, it’s kind of evolved into a more personal site.
 I still blog about food, but since I repeatedly eat the same things over and over, even if I only posted about fun things i’ve eaten, I would update even less than I do now!
 I also post about music occasionally, since I spend about 90% of my waking hours listen to it, or singing to my animals, or wishing people would stop talking to me because they’re interrupting the song in my head.